-As Figure 2 illustrates, M&E is intended to be practiced for various purposes.
-On the one hand, the achievement of the project's overall goal is regularly assessed on behalf of Work Package 1 (WP1), making use of impact indicators and progress reporting as main means of verification.
+As Figure 2 illustrates, M&E is practiced for various purposes.
+On the one hand, the achievement of the project's overall goal is regularly assessed on behalf of Work Package 1 (WP1), making use of impact indicators and progress reporting.
+On the other hand, M&E is important for assessing the core products of PHUSICOS, the Nature-

-On the other hand, M&E is decisive for assessing the core products of PHUSICOS, the Nature-Based Solutions (NBSs).
-Work Package 4 (WP4) will provide the main tool to be applied for this purpose, D4.1 the Comprehensive Framework for NBS Assessment.
+Based Solutions (NBSs).
+For example, Work Package 4 (WP4) provides an important tool for this purpose, D4.1 Comprehensive Framework for NBS Assessment.

-Furthermore, M&E also plays a key role in measuring and steering stakeholder participation and user satisfaction with the Living Lab processes at the local case study sites.
-It is here where D3.3 Monitoring & Evaluation Scheme fits in, intending to be a useful instrument for both the case study sites and Work Package 3 (WP3) to keep the Living Labs on the right track in a partnership approach, detect eventual bottlenecks and room for improvement, gain valuable insights concerning the Living Labs' advancement and to ultimately achieve the desired stakeholder support and ownership for the co-designed NBSs at the local level.
+M&E also plays a key role in measuring and steering stakeholder participation and user satisfaction with the Living Lab processes at the local case study sites.
+The Monitoring & Evaluation Scheme aims to provide a useful instrument both for and together with the case study sites and Work Package 3 (WP3).
+It shall help to keep the Living Lab processes on track to detect potential bottlenecks and room for improvement, gain valuable insights concerning the Living Labs' advancement and to achieve stakeholder support and their feeling of ownership for the co-designed NBSs at the local level.